embrisa/ToolChest/README.md

   - Affiliate programs with relevant developer tools
   - Minimal referral links to complementary services
   - Optional "remove ads" button (no account required, using local storage)

-12. First intial tool to implement and test and verify the project architecture on.
-  - Base64 Encoder/Decoder Implementation
-    Tool Features:
-    - Text to Base64: Convert plain text to Base64 encoded string
-    - Base64 to Text: Convert Base64 encoded string back to plain text
-    - File to Base64: Allow uploading files to encode as Base64
-    - Base64 to File: Convert Base64 strings back to downloadable files
-    - URL-safe Base64 Toggle: Option to use URL-safe Base64 encoding